Federal Reserve pledges ‘powerful support’ for economy

 Over the first half of this year progress on vaccinations helped to re-open the economy and produced strong economic growth, according to the Fed, but it said the lingering effects of the pandemic continue to weigh on the economy, with employment still well below pre-pandemic levels.

+The report Friday repeated wording used by the central bank since last year, explaining that it does not expect to begin raising interest rates until its goals on maximum employment and inflation have been reached.

+It also reiterated the Fed’s expectation that monthly bond purchases will remain at the level of $120 billion “until substantial further progress has been made” toward its employment and inflation goals.

-Shortages of materials and difficulties in hiring had held back activity in a number of industries and bottlenecks and other transitory factors had boosted inflation, according to the Fed.
+Shortages of materials and difficulties in hiring have had held back activity in a number of industries and bottlenecks so far this year and other transitory factors have boosted inflation, according to the report.

+“Consumer price inflation has increased notably this spring as a surge in demand has run up again production bottlenecks and hiring difficulties,” the report read.

+But the report repeated the view of Powell and other Fed officials that any spike in inflation is likely to be temporary.

+“As these extraordinary circumstances pass, supply and demand should move closer to balance, and inflation is widely expected to move down,” the report stated.
-The Fed debated the contents of the report at its last meeting on June 15-16.
-Minutes of those discussions showed that central bank began consideration of when and how they will start reducing their $120 billion in month bond purchases which they have used to keep longer-term interest rates in check.

-The minutes indicated that the Fed is moving closer to trimming those purchases but most private economists don’t expect the actual tapering to begin until late this year or perhaps not until early in 2022.
+Minutes of the discussions at the Fed’s last meeting in June showed that central bank began consideration of when and how they will start reducing the bond purchases but that no conclusions were reached.
+Most private economists don’t expect the actual bond tapering to begin until late this year or perhaps not until early in 2022.

-Fed Chairman Jerome Powell will testify on the monetary report during House and Senate hearings that will start on Wednesday.